outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - document vertex definition & give examples (as an intersection/combination of interface variables, such as determining/description(compressing)/generative/causative/derivation variables), around which change develops

-  - document questions to test system filters
-    - why do phase shifts happen - bc of the ability for aggregated information to be measured as something else
-      - example: molecules identifiable as a set, data identifiable as a cluster, pattern identifiable as an emergency
-    - what are the aggregate effects of many errors in selection of algorithms/parameters/processing/deployment - what phase shifts emerge from repeated or interacting error types?
-    - why do you arrange dimensions at 90 degrees? to examine the full interaction space of all possible combinations of the two variables
-    - why are polynomials with a leading coefficient of one & having optional zero coefficients capable of being multiplied & added to give the roots to the system of equations?
-        - bc scaled versions (through multiplication) and combinations (through addition) can position leading coefficients to be 1 while also positioning trailing coefficients to be zero
-        - is there a polynomial coefficient set that you cant multiply or add in a way that makes a coefficient in a position to be one and every coefficient after it except the solution coefficient to be zero? no, bc that would mean the leading term cant be solved
-        - once you have leading coefficients equal to one and the trailing coefficients equal to zero, the system is solved for each variable
-        - why would you try to solve for each leading term in a matrix? bc they are ordered at that point (formatted to have the same positions in each row) and the solution is also ordered (on the right side)
-          - using the concept of position to produce additional organization of information, you can benefit from the alignment of the variable positions by isolating each variable (transforming with multiplication & addition of coefficients until the variable solved for in each row has a coefficient of 1 and all other coefficients except the solution are zero)

   - default definitions